apiaryio/dredd/docs/how-it-works.rst

 OpenAPI 2
 ~~~~~~~~~

-The `OpenAPI 2 <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md/>`__ format allows to specify multiple responses for a single operation.
+The :openapi:`2` format allows to specify multiple responses for a single operation.
 By default Dredd tests only responses with ``2xx`` status codes.
 Responses with other codes are marked as *skipped* and can be activated in :ref:`hooks <hooks>` - see the :ref:`multiple-requests-and-responses` how-to guide.

-In ``produces`` (`docs <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#user-content-swaggerproduces>`__) and ``consumes`` (`docs <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#user-content-swaggerconsumes>`__), only JSON media types are supported.
+In ``produces`` (:openapi:`2#swaggerproduces`) and ``consumes`` (:openapi:`2#swaggerconsumes`), only JSON media types are supported.
 Only the first JSON media type in ``produces`` is effective, others are skipped.
-Other media types are respected only when provided with `explicit examples <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#user-content-responseexamples>`__.
+Other media types are respected only when provided with :openapi:`explicit examples <2#responseexamples>`.

-`Default response <https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#user-content-responsesdefault>`__ is ignored by Dredd unless it is the only available response.
+:openapi:`Default response <2#responsedefault>` is ignored by Dredd unless it is the only available response.
 In that case, the default response is assumed to have HTTP 200 status code.

 .. _security: